Mirantis/mke-docs/content/docs/configuration/coredns-lameduck.md

 1. Enable or adjust the lameduck configuration.
 2. Wait for the CoreDNS pods to apply the changes.
-3. Check the CoreDNS logs to verify if the lameduck configuration is applied.
+3. Check the CoreDNS logs to verify that the Pod is running and that it has applied the configuration without any errors.

    ```bash
    kubectl logs -f deployment/coredns -n kube-system